unknovs/hash-sign/docs/verify.md

 ## **Authorization**

-If "API_KEY" variable is set in environment, `API-Key` shall be used in header
+If "API_KEY" variable is set in environment, `API-Key` header shall be used in header

 ```
 header 'API-Key: Strong_example'